Ije-le/jour329w_fall2025/opara/stardem_entities/notes.md

  ##   Output: {"people": ["Jane Doe"], "places": [], "organizations": ["City Council"]}
  ##           ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ## ValueError: Invalid format specifier ' ["Jane Doe"], "places": [], "organizations": ["City Council"]' for object of type 'str'
 I figured it might have been from the way I asked codespaces to structure, so I asked it to recreate the structure.
+So I edited the prompt to this:
 Using this groq model: groq/moonshotai/kimi-k2-instruct-0905 modify the add_entities.py script.
 From the stardem_sample.json file, let the script extract people, places and organizations into arrays.
 People in this context means every person mention in the json file.
 Places means every place mentioned in the json file.
 Organization means every organization mentioned in the json file.
 Here are two examples each of people, places and organization are as follows:
 people: David Breimhurst, Kristen Greenaway. places: Denton, Kennard African American Cultural Heritage. organizations: National Down Syndrome Society, Dorchester County Emergency Medical Services.
 Change the output file to 'stories_with_entities.json' and save it to the output file.
 The json output should have this structure: